mikalai-hryb/notes/terraform.md

 HashiCorp and the Terraform community have already written thousands (4000+) of providers to manage many different types of resources and services.

 * Official 30+
-* Partner 340+
+* Partner 350+
-* Community 3700+
+* Community 4000+

 ### What does core TF workflow look like?

 write -> plan -> apply
-a developer defines resources -> TF create an execution plan -> TF performs the proposed operations in the correct order
+a developer defines resources -> TF creates an execution plan -> TF performs the proposed operations in the correct order

-refresh - TF views real word infrastructure plan - TF figures out what it needs to do (reconciling the configuration and infrastructure) apply - TF build the infrastructure
+refresh - TF views real word infrastructure plan - TF figures out what it needs to do (reconciling the configuration and infrastructure) apply - TF builds the infrastructure

 ### When we say TF apply, what exactly do we mean?